DIY Finishing

 photo source: cottagelife.com

 The solution is applied to wood, structured or not, using a brush.
-If the wood is tannic, apply and allow to dry.
-After drying, the wood will take on a bluish grey colour.
-If drying takes place in the sun the change is even more obvious.
-If a darker colour is desired, repeat the process.
+If the wood is tanned, apply and allow to dry.
+After drying, the wood will take on a bluish-gray color.
+If drying in the sun the change is even more obvious.
+If a darker color is desired, repeat the operation.

 aged wood